aefarrell/aefarrell.github.io/_posts/2020-11-20-butane_leak_example.md

 ## The Release Rate

-Since the vapour pressure within the vessel is greater than atmospheric, at ambient temperature, the butane within the storage sphere is a liquid.
+Since the vapour pressure within the vessel is below the storage pressure, at ambient temperature, the butane within the storage sphere is a liquid.
 In general one would have to account for flashing and two-phase flow during the release, however for very short discharge distances (<10cm) there is typically not enough time for the liquid to flash during discharge[^3], over the thickness of a hole this especially true.
 The butane discharged from the tank will be a stream of liquid initially and the simple Bernoulli equation for a liquid jet can be used[^4].

 $$ Q_l = c_d \rho_l A_h \sqrt{ 2 \left( p - p_a \over \rho_l \right) + 2gh_l } = c_d \rho_l { {\pi \over 4} d_h^2} \sqrt{ 2 \left( p - p_a \over \rho_l \right) + 2gh_l } $$